-Matriculants may include the physicians and other academically qualified health professionals, such as veterinarians, dentists, sanitary engineers, microbiologists, entomologists, environmental scientists, nurses, and pharmacists, who wish to apply the core disciplines of public health to their career field.
+Matriculants for the MSPH program may include academically qualified health professionals, such as industrial hygienists, environmental scientists, occupational health professionals, institutional environmental health officer, and audiologists, among others who wish to apply the core disciplines of public health to their career field.
 Uniformed personnel with education or experience in a health-related discipline are given priority as candidates for admission.
 More details are provided in each graduate program listed.

 Master of Science in Public Health (Environmental and Occupational Health)

 Program Educational Objectives

 The PMB Department’s core curriculum teaches the core disciplines of public health, and the MSPH (Master of Science in Public Health), Environmental and Occupational Health (EOH) degree curriculum provides instruction to prepare students for a career in industrial hygiene, environmental health, or related fields.
 The entire EOH MSPH curriculum provides opportunity for teamwork, as well as the chance to refine communication skills with presentations, group projects and writing opportunities.
 Through faculty mentoring, we provide academic as well as career guidance.
 Students completing the EOH MSPH are required to complete a thesis, participate in journal club, and are given the opportunity to complete a practicum at an EOH organization.
 These requirements develop a foundation for continuing education and lifelong learning by exposing students to the rigors of the scientific process, providing an opportunity to work in the field of EOH, and offering curriculum that addresses the most current knowledge in the area of EOH.

 The Program Educational Objectives of the EOH MSPH program are as follows: